Telerik-Verified-Plugins/WKWebView/README.md

 * [Ionic](http://ionicframework.com/) tip: to prevent flashes of a black background, make sure you set `ion-nav-view`'s `background-color` to `transparent`.
 * If you need the [device plugin](org.apache.cordova.device), use at least Cordova-iOS 3.6.3 (deviceready never fires with 3.5.0 due to a currently unknown reason).
-* If you're on Cordova 3.5.0 or lower and catch all errors with `window.onerror`, you may see the occasional 'script error' when a plugin sends its result back to the JS bridge.
-You can simply ignore these.

 ## 2. Screenshot
 This image shows the [SocialSharing plugin](https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin) in action while running [a performance test](https://www.scirra.com/demos/c2/particles/) in an iframe on my iPhone 6 (older devices show an even larger difference).